 - 9% of the amount you earn over the threshold for Plan 1 and 2

 - 6% of the amount you earn over the threshold for the Postgraduate Loan

 The amount of student loan you repay changes every tax year, so keep an eye on changes to the thresholds on the HMRC website.

 3. Student Loan Repayment Thresholds

-Whether you are employed or self employed, the repayment thresholds are the same.
-For all schemes, you’ll be expected to start making student loan repayments from the April (which is the start of the new tax year) after you graduate, assuming you earn above the thresholds.
-So say you graduate in July 2020 you’ll need to start repaying your student loans from April 2021.
+Whether you are employed or self-employed, the repayment thresholds are the same.
+For all schemes, you’ll be expected to start making student loan repayments from April (which is the start of the new tax year) after you graduate, assuming you earn above the thresholds.
+So say you graduate in July 2020, you’ll need to start repaying your student loans from April 2021.

-That means if you’re self-employed you’ll need to include your student loan on your self assessment for 2021/2022 which must be filed online by 31 January 2022.
+That means if you’re self-employed, you’ll need to include your student loan on your self-assessment for 2021/2022/ This must be filed online by 31 January 2022.

-You’ll need to pay a percentage of your gross income above the thresholds set by HMRC, so that means everyone can earn up to the threshold without having to make repayments, regardless of their income:
+You’ll need to pay a percentage of your gross income above the thresholds set by HMRC.
+That means everyone can earn up to the threshold without having to make repayments, regardless of their income: